Health and Safety Advisor (formerly known as Workplace Health and Safety Officer)

 - the workers do not have to work full days for the 40 days

-- regular volunteers should be included.
+- itinerant workers and regular volunteers are included.

 Workers for the purpose of this procedure are persons who carry out work for DETE including: